Valley of the Shadow: Plot

 Philip is now a prisoner in his new home, with an invisible wall placed to keep him from venturing beyond the yard.
 He becomes romantically involved with Ellen, and tries to make her realize her own lack of freedom, knowing that the town elders will not let any of Peaceful Valley's residents leave for fear they would reveal the town's secrets.
 Seemingly persuaded that he cannot reciprocate her love unless she sets him free, Ellen disables the invisible wall and offers to drive Phillip out of town.
 He arms himself by replicating a revolver and steals a book containing the equations that explain the town's technology, but sets off an alarm in the process.
 When the three town elders attempt to prevent his escape, he shoots them.

 Once Philip and Ellen are outside the town limits, she shows him that the book is blank, then uses a device to de-materialize him.
 Ellen was a plant, Philip's entire escape a test.
 The elders, revived by the technology, claim his decision to create and use a gun confirms their belief that the people of Peaceful Valley are the only ones fit to use the alien technology.
 Ellen confesses her involvement was not entirely a deception, implying that her feelings for him were real.
 The elders "execute" Philip by rendering him unconscious, erasing his memories of Peaceful Valley, and returning him and his car to the gas station.
 When he wakes up, the attendant has just finished filling his tank.
 He asks for directions and drives out of town, experiencing a moment of déjà vu when he sees Ellen, who has tears in her eyes.

-Note: As were several Twilight Zone episodes of that Cold War period, this episode was another thinly-veiled allegory of the freedom/communism dichotomy, as it portrayed Peaceful Valley as a utopian but inescapable paradise, pitted against the protagonist who wanted the freedom he could not have there.